vBaMnup/allinux_package_comparison/README.md

 ./compare_packages
 ```
 ### Note
-To filter by arch, use the -a -arch argument
+To filter by arch, use the "-a" "--arch"
 ```shell
 ./compare_packages --arch x86_64
 ```